Council tax FAQs

 Under 13

-If you are accessing online services and are under the age of 13‚ please get your parent/guardian's permission beforehand whenever you provide us with personal information.
+If you're accessing online services and are under the age of 13‚ please get your parent/guardian's permission beforehand whenever you provide us with personal information.

 Cookies are small text files which identify your computer to our servers.
-They are used to improve the user experience.
-View what cookies we use and how you can manage them on our cookie information webpage.
+They're used to improve the user experience.
+View the cookies we use and how you can manage them on our cookie information webpage.

 Complaints

-If you would like to make a complaint regarding the use of your personal data, you can contact our Data Protection Officer as follows:
+If you'd like to make a complaint regarding the use of your personal data, you can contact our data protection officer as follows:

 Information Governance